wesleytian/wesleytian.com/posts/reno-review.md

 <a name="summary"></a>
 ### Summary
 Overall, Reno has excellent weather and nature, and I would consider moving back here one day if some friends or family also lived in the area.
 I didn't really get to meet that many people, but the ones that I did meet were amiable.
 And the city seemed fine, even if it was a bit small and lacked quality Asian food.
 I hope to be back again one day and explore the Reno area a bit more.
+Starting in late May, you'll be able to catch me in Milpitas, California!